Jessica Zègre-Hemsey, PhD, RN

 Chapel Hill, NC 27599-7460

-Dr. Zègre-Hemsey investigates strategies to advance care and improve outcomes for patients with acute coronary syndrome (ACS) and other time-sensitive cardiovascular conditions.
-Specifically, her work aims to optimize both early and accurate diagnosis of time-sensitive conditions by 1) cardiac monitoring (electrocardiography) and other non-invasive physiological measures, and 2) integration of novel technologies into systems of care, both in the prehospital and acute care settings.
-The overall goal of this work is to enhance triage, risk stratification, clinical decision-making, and patient access to definitive care.
+Dr. Zègre-Hemsey's research focuses on strategies to advance care and optimize outcomes for patients with acute coronary syndrome (ACS) and other time-sensitive cardiovascular diseases.
+Specifically, her work aims to improve the early and accurate diagnosis of time-sensitive conditions with (1) cardiac monitoring (electrocardiography) and other non-invasive physiological measures, and (2) implementation of evidence-based innovations into systems of care, both in the prehospital and acute care settings.
+Her goal is to enhance triage, risk stratification, clinical decision-making, and patient access to definitive cardiovascular care.
 Dr. Zègre-Hemsey is an emergency department nurse with a PhD in Nursing from the University of California, San Francisco (UCSF).
 She is also an adult-gerontology clinical nurse specialist (CNS) with a focus on critical-care trauma.
 Dr. Zègre-Hemsey holds an adjunct appointment in the UNC School of Medicine, Department of Emergency Medicine.